Brain Health

 o Brain Tumour - Abnormal growths that affect brain function.

-Neurodevelopmental – these begin in childhood and impact learning and behaviour
+Neurodevelopmental Disorders – these begin in childhood and impact learning and behaviour

 o Autism Spectrum Disorder (ASD) - Challenges in social interaction and communication